 Waterfluence is trusted by some of California's top water agencies

-Property management firms & landscape contractors commonly oversee multiple program sites in multiple communities.
+Property managers and landscape contractors commonly oversee multiple sites in multiple communities.

 On average, sites in the Waterfluence program reduce overwatering by more than 30%.
 Ours is one of the most cost-effective programs available.

-We partner with agencies to implement water budget rate programs in which sites pay more for use over their calculated budget.
+We partner with agencies to implement water budget rates where sites pay more for use over their calculated budget.
 This reinforces the practice of watering up to, but not beyond, the needs for healthy and attractive plants.

 During drought, agencies can leverage water budgets to equitably ration scarce water supplies.
 In 2014, Waterfluence successfully partnered with the City of Santa Cruz to ration its landscape customers to just one third of their budgets in response to severe water shortage.